az-digital/arizona-bootstrap/site/docs/2.0/backwards-compatibility.md

       <div class="thumbnail">
         <div class="caption">
           <p class="h3">Thumbnail Title</p>
-          <p>This is an example of how the backwards-compatible Thumbnail looks in {{ .Site.Title }}.
+          <p>This is an example of how the backwards-compatible Thumbnail looks in {{< ourname >}}.
 This component should not be used, but it included here for the sake of verifying its backwards-compatibility.</p>
           </div>
       </div>
     </div>